About Title IX: What You May Not Know

 The following is an overview of the CUNY Policy on Sexual Misconduct; The Full CUNY Policy on Sexual Misconduct is available here

-CUNY and Kingsborough Community College are committed to providing a safe and welcoming environment to all students.
-Every member of The City University of New York community, including students, employees and visitors, deserves the opportunity to live, learn and work free from sexual harassment, gender-based harassment and sexual violence.
+Every member of The City University of New York (“CUNY”) community, including students, employees and visitors, deserves the opportunity to live, learn and work free from Sexual Misconduct (sexual harassment, gender-based harassment and sexual violence).
 Accordingly, CUNY is committed to:

 back to top